jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

     #> b     -1.2443621 0.13662408 -1.458389 -1.0304374 5965.979 0.9999912
     #> sigma  0.4648216 0.02624559  0.424598  0.5085003 6410.601 0.9999077

-  - inspection of the posteior distribution of varying effects
+  - inspection of the posterior distribution of varying effects
       - start with the posterior correlation between intercepts and slopes
           - the posterior distribution of the correlation between